markjprice/cs10dotnet6/docs/errata/errata.md

 In the next edition, I will tell the reader to open a different assembly so it works with the latest version of ILSpy.
 Probably the `System.Linq` assembly and decompile the `Enumerable` class and its `Average` method for a sequence of `int` values:

 > Note: In the 7th edition I decided to show the `Count` method instead.
-This is so later in the book the reader will better understand how calling `Count` can be inefficient because it could require a sequence to be enumerated!

 ![image](https://user-images.githubusercontent.com/14040265/175520803-4f3e0442-f91d-436a-8f74-925e48937da4.png)